wxguy/wrfplot/docs/variables.md

 # Supported Variables

 This page contains the list of supported variables by wrfplot.
 You can see the same list from your terminal by invoking `wrfplot --list-vars` command any time.
-The variable name starting with `u_` is upper atmospheric data at standard Pressure levels `925`, `850`, `700`, `600`, `500`, `400`, `300` and `200`.
+The variable name starting with `u_` is upper atmospheric data at standard pressure levels of `925`, `850`, `700`, `600`, `500`, `400`, `300` and `200` hPa.
 How to use the variable name (first column) will be discussed in the next page.

 |  Name of Variable  |             Description with unit              |
 |:------------------:|:----------------------------------------------:|